DeepSeek's open-source week

 Example: Consider a model split across 2 GPUs, where GPU 2 can't start processing the forward pass of batch A until GPU 1 finishes its part.
 During backprop, the same issue happens in reverse—GPUs wait for gradients from downstream GPUs.
 These waiting periods create idle gaps, or "bubbles", in the pipeline.
 The more pipeline stages you have (like in very large models), the more bubbles you get, making scaling inefficient.

-DualPipe tackles this issue by running micro-batches in both forward and backward directions simultaneously.
-This means that forward passes of new batches overlap with backward passes of previous batches.
-Effectively, it reduces idle time, by overlapping GPU-to-GPU communication with computation.
+DualPipe addresses this by running micro-batches in both directions simultaneously.
+Forward passes of new batches overlap with backward passes of previous batches, cutting idle time by overlapping communication with computation.

-To overlap communication and computation, DualPipe breaks data transfers into smaller chunks ("micro-batch streaming"), allowing computation to start on the first chunks while later chunks are still transferring.
+To overlap communication and computation, DualPipe breaks data transfers into smaller chunks ("micro-batch streaming"), so computation can start on early chunks while later ones are still transferring.
 By using multiple CUDA streams, communication and computation run asynchronously on separate GPU threads.
 Further, the backward pass gets split into two distinct parts: input-gradients calculate gradients to pass upstream, while weight-gradients calculates gradients for updating the current layer's parameters.

 By separating these, input gradients can be sent upstream immediately, speeding up the backward pass in earlier pipeline stages.

-Traditional pipelines require F+BF + B time per micro-batch (forward and backward sequentially), while DualPipe approaches max(F,B)\max(F, B) through parallel execution.
+Traditional pipelines require time per micro-batch (forward and backward sequentially), while DualPipe approaches through parallel execution.
 The efficiency difference is substantial:

 Where:

-DualPipe reduces pipeline bubbles by over 50% in many scenarios, directly improving training efficiency.
-However, these speedups require additional memory.
-While traditional 1F1B pipelines store activations for approximately PPPP micro-batches total, DualPipe needs to maintain activations for concurrent forward and backward passes.
+DualPipe cuts pipeline bubbles by over 50% in many scenarios.
+The trade-off is memory.
+While traditional 1F1B pipelines store activations for approximately micro-batches total, DualPipe needs to maintain activations for concurrent forward and backward passes.

-The per-device activation storage increases from PPPP to approximately PP+1PP+1 micro-batches.
+The per-device activation storage increases from to approximately micro-batches.
 This trade-off works when training speed is the primary bottleneck and the memory increase remains manageable with distributed training

-DualPipe also offers a variant called DualPipeV, a streamlined V-shape schedule derived through a "cut-in-half" procedure originally introduced by Sea AI Lab.
-It reduces device requirements from PPPP stages to PP/2PP/2 stages.
+DualPipe also has a variant called DualPipeV, a V-shape schedule derived through a "cut-in-half" procedure originally introduced by Sea AI Lab.
+It reduces device requirements from stages to stages.

 EPLB: Expert Parallelism Load Balancer